open-osp/expedius/README.txt

 --------------------------------------------------

-PRE-REQUESITS:
+PREREQUISITES:

 *  CATALINA_BASE and CATALINA_HOME environment variables are set.
 *  Tomcats deployment folder has the standard name "webapps".
-*  Oscar is installed, configured, and deployed at least once.
+*  Oscar is installed, configured and deployed at least once.
 *  An Excelleris account

 INSTALLATION

 1.  un-tar the ExpediusRC file.

-2. Run the install script, install.sh, from inside the ExpediusRC directory
+2. Run the installation script, install.sh, from inside the ExpediusRC directory
 		- sh install.sh
 		- answer the questions when prompted.